 All I thought you could want from life as an adult is money.
 I mean, what else was there?
 Happiness is a given, so that only leaves that sweet, sweet moolah, right?
 I wanted to be a lawyer, because I knew they were smart and rich.
 Life as an adult was all about the money.

 I have had crushes on girls for as long as I can remember.
-I remember all their names, their faces, their scents, their voices, the dimples in their cheeks, their freckles, their laughs, and the way their palms felt as they slapped my face.
-I remember all the ways I’d try to get their attention, all the daydreams I had about them, all the songs I’d listen to while thinking of them, all the notes, the carvings on trees, the mixtapes, the late-night talks as I grew older, everything.
+I remember all their names, their faces, their voices, their scents, the dimples in their cheeks, their freckles, their laughs, and the way their palms felt as they slapped my face.
+I remember all the ways I’d try to get their attention, all the daydreams I had about them, all the songs I’d listen to while thinking of them, all the notes, the late-night talks as I grew older, everything.

 I have fallen in love more times than I can count and often in less time than it takes me to blink.
 I’ve always had a romanticized view on life and there have been countless girls who I knew within seconds of just seeing them for the first time that I just had to find a way to run off into the sunset with them.
 But at sixteen, there was nothing romantic about what was going on.
 It was just brutal, it was like my heart went into overdrive and save for pulling it out of my chest, there was nothing that could stop it.
 Now all the happiness I had was crushed under the beauty of her smile, her mesmerizing hair, Christ, did you see her eyes, is she even… There is no way she is of this world, my god, what is… is that her voice?!
 It’s like angels playing sonnets in my ears, can you… Do you not hear it?! – I was a goner.